Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As with any graduate admission test, you should allow for plenty of time to prepare.
 The LSAT’s level of difficulty is subjective, which is why it’s important to identify your strengths and weaknesses when it comes to test taking.

 For many, it’s refreshing to take the LSAT because it does not include math concepts.
-Instead, the LSAT focuses more on logic games and critical thinking questions.
-You are expected to solve puzzles, apply logic and create rules to uncover the best course of action in hypothetical situations.
+Instead, the LSAT focuses more on logic and critical thinking.
+You are expected to apply logic and make deductions to uncover the best course of action in hypothetical situations.

 when should you take LSAT